grnet/baas/README.md

 dependencies under build/duplicity.
 Note that on Windows you need to run it with build\cygwin_build\bin\bash.exe.

+* If it fails to find librsync, specify its location by setting variable LIBRSYNC_DIR before running the script.

 ### Build the package

 1. Run make_package.sh <platform> (again, with